GVR Report cover Surgical Robot Systems Market Size, Share & Trends Report

 Surgical Robot Systems Market Trends

 The rising demand for minimally invasive procedures has been a key driver for adopting surgical robot systems.
 Minimally invasive surgeries offer patients benefits such as shorter hospital stays, faster recovery times, lower risk of complications than traditional open surgeries, and reduced pain.
 Robotic systems enable surgeons to perform complex procedures through small incisions with greater precision and control.
-In July 2024, AcuSurgical completed its first clinical study with the Luca surgical robot for vitrectomy procedures.
-The study targeted the treatment of retinal diseases, affecting over 300 million worldwide, requiring precision only achievable by highly trained surgeons.
+For instance, in July 2024, AcuSurgical completed its first clinical study with the Luca surgical robot for vitrectomy procedures.
+This robotic system provides precision of up to 10 microns.
+The system is able to allow surgeons to treat more patients, expedite training, address a broader range of pathologies, and increase safety and accuracy.

 Component Insights